 Children’s Case Manager

-SCHEDULE: 40 hours per week, occasional evenings and weekends
+SCHEDULE: 40 hours per week, mostly weekdays with occasional evenings and weekends

 SUPERVISOR: Children’s Program Manager

-Summary: Under the direct supervision of the Children’s Program Manager, and on-site support from the Community Office Program Manager, the Children’s Case Manager provides counseling, case management, community outreach and assists with the coordination, implementation and development of the Children’s Program at the Community Office.
+Summary: Under the supervision of the Children’s Program Manager the Children’s Case Manager provides counseling, case management, community outreach and assists with the coordination, implementation and development of the Children’s Program and services with the emergency and transitional housing staff.

-- Develop, coordinate & provide structured services to children and their mothers, including: individual counseling, play/educational activities, child care, case management and advocacy.
+- Develop, coordinate & provide structured services to children and their mothers, including: individual counseling, play/educational activities, field trips, child care, case management and advocacy.

 - Facilitate client group work as assigned, including children/youth support groups, healthy relationships’ groups and parenting skills/education to mothers.

-- Maintain and compile client records and service documentation in an accurate and timely manner.
+- Maintain and complete client records and service documentation in an accurate and timely manner.

 - Oversee protocol for Children’s Protective Services reporting on suspected child abuse, including notification, written responses and intervention.

-- BA degree required in social services, psychology or a related field.
-Work experience may be accepted in lieu of a degree.
+- BA degree in social services, child development or psychology preferred.
+Work experience in social services in lieu of a degree is acceptable.

 - Experience and familiarity with a variety of creative arts and children’s play/educational activities.